Best Kids Bikes: 10 Best Brands

 an unadjusted single-pivot brake caliper, the brake pad does not come close to the rim of the bike

-How high or low a bike is geared should always be taken into consideration when purchasing any bike.
-The ease at which a child can climb up a hill or pedal quickly to keep up on a flat path depends on the gearing of a bike.
+How high or low a bike is geared will determine how easily a child can climb up a hill or pedal quickly to keep up on a flat path.
+When referring to the gears on a bike, we compare bikes based on the gain ratio of the bike’s gears.

-A high gain ratio requires more effort to get started but allows the bike to travel farther with every pedal stroke (like a high gear on an adult bike).
+A high gain ratio requires more effort to get started but allows the bike to travel farther with every pedal stroke.

-A low gain ratio requires less effort to get the bike started but requires more “pedal spinning” to get the bike going (like a low gear on an adult bike).
+A low gain ratio requires less effort to get the bike started but requires more “pedal spinning” to get the bike going.

-Gain ratios should be taken into consideration on both single-speed and geared bikes.
-A 16″ bike with a gain ratio of 3.2 is going to to take much less effort for a child to start pedaling than a 16″ with a gain ratio of 4.5.
-However, the top speed of the 3.2 bike is going to be much slower than the bike with the 4.5 gain ratio.
+Single Speed Bikes: A 16″ bike with a gain ratio of 3.2 is going to to take much less effort for a child to start pedaling than a 16″ with a gain ratio of 4.0.
+However, the top speed of the 3.2 bike is going to be much slower than the bike with the 4.0 gain ratio.

 Drivetrain